Electrohydraulic servo valve

 An electrohydraulic servo valve (EHSV) is an electrically-operated valve that controls how hydraulic fluid is sent to an actuator.
 Servo valves are often used to control powerful hydraulic cylinders with a very small electrical signal.
 Servo valves can provide precise control of position, velocity, pressure, and force with good post-movement damping characteristics.

 History of electrohydraulic servo valves

 The electrohydraulic servo valve first appeared in World War II.
-The EHSVs in use during the 1940s was characterized by poor accuracy and slow response times due to the inability to rapidly convert electrical signals into hydraulic flows.
+The EHSVs in use during the 1940s were characterized by poor accuracy and slow response times due to the inability to rapidly convert electrical signals into hydraulic flows.
 The first two-stage servo valve used a solenoid to actuate a first stage spool which in turn drove a rotating main stage.
 The servo valves of the World War II-era were similar to this — using a solenoid to drive a spool valve.

 Advancement of EHSVs took off in the 1950s, largely due to the adoption of permanent magnet torque motors as the first stage (as opposed to solenoids).
 This resulted in greatly improved response times and a reduction in power used to control the valves.